jvario/jvario/README.md

 # About

-Undergraduate Student in Informatics and Computer Engineering, specializing in AI systems, Machine Learning algorithms & Android ecosystems.
+Graduate Student in Informatics and Computer Engineering, specializing in AI systems, Machine Learning algorithms & Android ecosystems.

 Take a look at my [CV](http://bit.ly/jvario_CV)